-EU VAT Rules for Digital Products
+EU VAT Rules for Digital Products and Services

 Published September 4, 2019

-The EU VAT rules we’re about to explain only apply to digital goods and services.
+The EU VAT rules we’re about to explain only apply to digital products and services.
 These are telecommunications, broadcasting and electronic services (TBE), or also called electronically supplied services (ESS) by the European Commission.
 They do not apply to physical goods, which have their own separate rules involving cross-border customs and taxes.

 A digital product is any product that’s stored, delivered, and used in an electronic format.
 Your customer normally obtains them over the internet, by logging onto your website or via email after purchase.